liweiyi88/onedump/docs/binlog/sync-s3.md

 ```

 #### View all available options
-Run `onedump binlog sync-s3 --help` see all available options.
+Run `onedump binlog sync-s3 --help` to see all available options.